 … is a police consultant in the city of Nexus on the world of the same name, set in the above universe, who, with Amber Brighton, his contact in the Investigative Arm, solves some cases unique to the setting and some more timeless ones.

 … is the fantasy universe below, revamped and tweaked to feel more Viking, with the aim of better capturing the low-fantasy magic feel I was aiming for in the first place.
+The two stories below are posted in chronological order.
+The Continuing Adventures of Sif will make a lot more sense if you read her debut in The Long Retreat first.

 … is a fantasy universe I haven’t done justice to (the present feel is insufficiently Viking), but it’s still posted here to give you something to do once you finish the other material here, stories that I think are all-around better.
 I’ve grouped the chapters into parts; the chapters in each part were originally posted interleaved.